FrederickVu/Quantum-algorithms/README.md

 # Quantum-algorithms
+All works joint with J. Gardiner and J. Kazdan.

 These are some simple implementations of four elementary quantum algorithms -- Deutsch-Jozsa, Bernstein-Vazirani, Grover's, and Simon's -- written in Python using Google's Cirq library for the purposes of CS 238 in the Winter quarter of 2021 at UCLA.